List of Miraculous: Tales of Ladybug & Cat Noir characters: Luka Couffaine / Viperion

 Luka Couffaine / Viperion (voiced by Andrew Russell in the English dub and Gauthier Battoue in the French version; also Couphène) is the twin brother of Juleka Couffaine.
 He was Marinette's temporary love interest and serves as her voice of comfort, even after they have broken up.
-He also becomes reoccurring support to Ladybug as Viperion with his "Second Chance" ability allowing him to rewind time up to five minutes to fix a mistake.
-This caused him to learn Ladybug and Cat Noir's identities in the season 4 episode "Wishmaker", keeping them to himself before being forced to leave Paris in the fifth season to keep the heroes' identities safe when Monarch learned his secret when he nearly re-akumatizes Luka.
+He also becomes a reoccurring support to Ladybug as Viperion with his "Second Chance" ability allowing him to rewind time up to five minutes to fix a mistake.
+In the season 4 episode 'Wishmaker,' Luka discovers the secret identities of Ladybug and Cat Noir.
+He maintains this secret until season 5, when he leaves Paris to ensure their safety, when Monarch learned his secret when he nearly re-akumatizes Luka.

 In the final episode of season 5, he is revealed to have been trained by Su-Han in Tibet at the temple.
 After Monarch is defeated and gone, he returns to Paris and, like every other temporary Miraculous holder, gets the Snake Miraculous to keep.

-However, he has left Paris in Season 6 for Brazil under the pretence that he's got a girlfriend, Irupé.
-But, both he and Irupé know that he still has feelings for Marinette.
+However, he has left Paris in Season 6 for Brazil under the pretense that he's got a girlfriend, Irupé.
+Both he and Irupé know that he still has feelings for Marinette.
 He does not know that Marinette has become aware of it.

-Using the Snake Miraculous, Luka can transform into "Viperion", His special power "Second Chance", lets him rewind time up to five minutes to fix a mistake.
+Using the Snake Miraculous, Luka can transform into "Viperion".
+His special power "Second Chance", lets him rewind time up to five minutes to fix a mistake.
 But, as shown with other users, "Second Chance" does not reverse a holder's personal aliment.

 Luka has had two villain forms: